BCHE 4520/6520 - Design of Biochemical Separations Processes

 Office Hours

 There will be no office hours.
-However, you may readily obtain assistance in one of two ways:
+However, you may readily obtain assistance in two ways:

 1) You may attend Zhelp sessions (i.e., "Zoom help").
-That is, students may voluntarily log into a supplied Zoom Meeting ID, and seek guidance.
-These zhelp session will be hosted by the course instructor.
-These Zhelp sessions will generally be:
+That is, students may voluntarily log into a supplied Zoom Meeting ID, and seek guidance from me.

-2) You may email course instructor.
-This actually works well, just provide sufficient detail to allow me to understand your question (e.g., scan your attempts at a homework solution).
+2) You may email me.
+Provide sufficient detail to allow me to understand your question (e.g., scan your attempts at a homework solution).

 Course Description